Physiology and classification of shock in children

 - Schwaitzberg SD, Bergman KS, Harris BH.
 A pediatric trauma model of continuous hemorrhage.
 J Pediatr Surg 1988; 23:605.

-- Pediatric Advanced Life Support Provider Manual, Chamedes L, Samson RA, Schexnayder SM, Hazinski MF (Eds), American Heart Association, Dallas 2012. p.79.
+- Hematologic system.
+In: Pediatric Advanced Life Support: Provider Manual, Chameides L, Samson RA, Scheznayder SM, Hazinski MF.
+(Eds), American Heart Association, 2016. p.190.